- Watch Steve Lucas of SAP confuse the meaning of “magnanimous” and call out other vendors for greedy.

 How Full of it is Steve Lucas?

-Steve Lucas being full of BS comes across in these types of answers.
+Steve Lucas is full of BS, comes across in these types of answers.
 Steve Lucas’ response brings up no less than six questions on our part.

 - Why would he say that “its an interesting question?”